issa-project/issa-pipeline/environment/containers/README.md

 We deploy the [CRF-only image](https://grobid.readthedocs.io/en/latest/Grobid-docker/) since our host machine does not have a GPU for CRF and Deep Learning image.
 No additional configuration is required.

 - to install the image run [install-grobid.sh](grobid/install-grobid.sh) script.
 - to run the containers invoke [run-grobid.sh](grobid/run-grobid.sh) script.
 - to test run the command `curl http://localhost:8070/api/version`

-### Morph-xR2RML
+### morph-xr2rml

-New in ISSA-2 is the utilization of Morph-xR2RML docker container network which provides the seamless mapping of the JSON documents to the RDF dataset.
+Deployed during ISSA-2, the utilization of Morph-xR2RML docker container provides the seamless mapping of the JSON documents to the RDF dataset.
 In fact, the transformation is a two step process: the first step loads the set of JSON documents or a tab-delimited file to the MongoDB database and the second step maps the MongoDB database to the RDF triples.

 The container network deployment is adapted from the [Morph-xR2RML](https://github.com/frmichel/morph-xr2rml/tree/master/docker) repository.
 The tool connects two Docker images [MongoDb Docker Image](https://hub.docker.com/_/mongo) and [morph-xr2rml](https://hub.docker.com/r/frmichel/morph-xr2rml) and contains the preloaded scripts to execute transformation.

 - to install Morph-xR2RML run [install-morph-xr2rml-ISSA.sh](morph-xr2rml/install-morph-xr2rml-ISSA.sh) script.
 - to run Morph-xR2RML run [run-morph-xr2rml-ISSA.sh](morph-xr2rml/run-morph-xr2rml-ISSA.sh) script.

 >:point_right: TO run the Morph-xR2RML tool the Docker Compose hast to be installed.
 See [Docker Compose installation](https://docs.docker.com/compose/install/).